 (1) The tax characterization of distributions is determined in accordance with Federal income tax regulations and may contain a return of capital.
-The actual tax characterization of distributions received is determined at the end of the fiscal year of the affiliated fund.
+The actual tax characterization of distributions received is determined at the end of the fiscal year of the affiliated fund, unless otherwise advised on IRS Form 1099-DIV.
 See Note 2, Distributions to Shareholders, in the Notes to Financial Statements for more information.